 Types of product strategies

-A company that adopts a cost strategy tries to release a product that’s similar to those already out on the market but at a lower price.
+A cost strategy, also known as a pricing strategy, revolves around releasing a product that's similar to those already out on the market but at a lower price.
 (Think: off-brand products at your local grocery store.)
-You might pay a premium for a tasty can of Coke.
-However, if a brand comes close in taste but at a lower price, you may opt for the less-expensive option.

-The opposite approach to cost strategy involves building a premium product that commands a premium price.
-Quality-focused products offer impressive features that perform reliably every time.
-They also require an easy-to-maneuver UI and dazzling UX to provide the best possible customer experience to as many users as possible.
+The opposite approach involves building a premium product that commands a premium price.
+Quality-focused products offer impressive features that reliably meet customer needs.
+They also require an easy-to-maneuver UI and dazzling UX to provide the best possible customer experience.

-This strategy works best if you’ve had time to develop a reputation for your product line.
+A quality strategy works best if you've had time to develop a reputation for your product line.
+(And if you have great marketing and sales teams.)
 Start-ups or companies without name recognition may want to consider another product strategy initially until they build the necessary reputation for quality.

 Sleeth points out that while some high-level plans can be combined to create unique hybrid strategies, this can't be done with cost and quality approaches: “Let's say you want to get something out the door that's cheaper and you want to keep resources and costs low, so you can sell low.
 That's going to impact the quality of the product.”

-Cost is one way to stand out in a market filled with similar products, but you could also focus on what makes your product different from what’s available.
+Cost is one way to stand out in a market filled with similar products, but you could also focus on what makes your product different from what's available, such as:

-- Focusing on ease of use.
-If what’s out there currently isn’t particularly user friendly, you could build a product that does the same thing, just easier.
+- Ease of use.
+If what's out there currently isn't particularly user friendly, you could build a product that does the same thing, just easier.

 - Creating a novel feature.
 The easiest way to stand out?
 “We do this—and our competitors can't!”

-- Saturating your product with features.
-Make a Swiss Army Knife product that doesn’t just solve one problem—it solves 10!
-This saves users from needing to invest in multiple solutions, adding value to your product that your competitors don’t have.
+- Adding more features.
+Make a Swiss Army Knife product that doesn't just solve one problem—it solves 10!
+This saves users from needing to invest in multiple solutions, adding value to your product that your competitors don't have.

 - Early data.
-You can use customers’ behavioral data to see what’s working and what’s not within your app as soon as they start using it.
-This will let you proactively iron out friction in your UX, identify your app’s stickiest features, and even inform new features or products down the line.
-This puts your product miles ahead of the competition by the time they come to market.
+You can use customers' behavioral data to see what's working and what's not within your app as soon as they start using it.
+This will let you proactively iron out friction in your UX and inform new features or products down the line.

 Not every product has a massive target demographic.
 A product may appeal to enterprise businesses in a niche vertical or may only be useful for a unique audience like start-up founders.
 A focus strategy enables companies to build a product whose features serve audiences who share: